Laura-Lefevre/Reprohackathon-Project/README.md

 ## Outputs

-This pipeline generates the folowwing output structure :
+This pipeline generates the following output structure :

 ├── outputs
   ├── fastq               # Raw FASTQ files downloaded for all samples